Implementing Search page

 })

-Once fallback is enabled, if the search request fails to retrieve data, the search functionality will be temporarily disabled for a short period, and the user will be redirected to the same page they are currently on.
+Once fallback is enabled, if the search request fails to retrieve data, the search functionality will be temporarily disabled for 10 minutes, and the original content Nosto has overridden will be restored.

 Customizing Fallback Location